 The Thesis Committee and the committee chair must be registered with the Graduate Group Office as soon as it is approved.
 Students must contact the Graduate Group Office before each thesis committee meeting is held.
-The student will provide the members of the thesis committee and the Graduate Group Office with a brief progress report including results obtained and experimental plans, no longer than 2-3 pages, 3 days prior to the meeting.
+The student will provide the members of the thesis committee and the Graduate Group Office with a brief progress report including results obtained and experimental plans, no longer than 2-3 pages, one week prior to the meeting.
 The Graduate Group Office will then send thesis committee evaluation forms (appendix) to the committee chair.
 The committee chair will write an overall summary of the committee's decisions.
 The summary will be returned to the Graduate Group Office to be placed in the student's academic file, and a copy will be forwarded to the student.

 BGS has mandated that all graduate groups ensure that students properly maintain laboratory notebooks and records.
 Students are requested to bring their most recent laboratory notebook to each thesis committee meeting.
 The thesis committee chair will appoint a committee member to review the notebook.

 The purpose of this review is to ensure that students record their primary data in a manner that allows for appropriate analysis, reanalysis and documentation as necessary.
 The objective is NOT to monitor the precise content of the notebooks, but to ensure that these essential records of research activity are maintained in an acceptable format.
 While there will be variation in notebook format, the following requirements must be met: